akeyess/akeyess/README.md

 Hello!
 I'm Andrew, a developed researcher pursuing a role as an intern or entry-level position.
-NEW to GitHub, training :)
+NEW to GitHub developing status daily :)

 # Curriculum Vitae
 ## Quantitative Researcher